This post may contain affiliate links. Please read my disclosure.

 Because this recipe uses chicken thighs, our meat is already juicy and tender, so we don't need to slow cook for hours on end.

-We do a quick brown on the chicken, and then finish it in the oven with the most amazing mustard wine sauce.
+We do a quick brown on the chicken to get that nice, flavorful, crispy skin, and then finish it in the oven with the most amazing white wine sauce.

-The skillet Dijon chicken takes less than an hour from start to finish, and that includes 30 minutes of in-oven cook time when you can take care of other household chores.
+- It takes less than an hour from start to finish, and that includes 30 minutes of in-oven cook time when you can take care of other household tasks, making it perfect for weeknight dinners.

 Ingredients

-I will always recommend using fresh chicken stock if you have any made (learn how to make it here).
+I will always recommend using homemade chicken stock if you have any made, however, store bought will be fine as well.

-I also prefer to use a good whole grain dijon mustard as I find it has a better texture for braising.
-I really like this one from Maille
+I also prefer to use a good whole grain Dijon mustard as I find it has a better texture for braising.

 And lastly, that duck fat.
 If you guys have been reading my recipes for any period of time, you'll know I've been having a love affair with duck fat for quite some time.